Prea Kaur Personal Trainer and Lifestyle Coach

 Fitness, health and wellbeing are now a core part of my everyday life.
 Over the years I have amassed a vast working knowledge of exercise and nutrition, and my thirst for knowledge continues.
 I am a fully qualified Personal Trainer and Nutritionist through the globally recognised company, Premier Global.

-I have spent a number of years, working as Personal Trainer (both online and offline), Nutritionist and Lifestyle Coach, and have been successful in helping hundreds of people, of both sexes, varying ages and from all walks of life, achieve their goals – people just like you.
-I have helped and supported people to achieve weight loss, increase energy and vitality, build muscle, tone and condition their body, live a healthy lifestyle, train for sport-specific goals (such as Marathon Training), or to simply be in the best shape for their life, perhaps for a special occasion such as a wedding.
+I have spent a number of years working as a Personal Trainer (both online and offline), Nutritionist and Lifestyle Coach, and have been successful in helping hundreds of people, of both sexes, varying ages and from all walks of life, achieve their goals.

 What are your training goals now?

-Since competing on stage in 2016 and achieving a fantastic result placing in the Fitness category the level above I had intended at WBFF I am now focussing on improving my body; focussing on my weaknesses so this means currently working to build more muscle in my lower body.
+Since competing on stage in 2016 and achieving a fantastic result placing in the Fitness category at WBFF, I am now focusing on improving my body and focusing on my weaknesses so this means currently working to build more muscle in my lower body.

 Tell us one unusual fact we wouldn’t know about you:

-I have an obsessive personality; I love to live by routines and rituals to the point I can sometime annoy myself with it ha ha!
+I have an obsessive personality; I love to live by routines and rituals to the point I can sometime annoy myself with it!

 Do you follow a specific nutrition plan?

-Unless I am prepping for a photoshoot or competition; I do not restrict myself of anything I want however I make sensible choices for example; I plan when I will have my cheat meals and otherwise always pick the better options for food and food groups; this comes with education and knowledge of nutrition.
+Unless I am prepping for a photoshoot or competition, I do not restrict myself of anything I want, however I do make sensible choices.
+For example, I plan when I will have my cheat meals and otherwise always pick the better options for food and food groups; this comes with education and knowledge of nutrition.